News

-The Coronavirus pandemic illustrates an uncomfortable reality: Nature doesn’t care if you’re prepared.
 Pandemics spread.
 Fires burn.
 Earthquakes shake.
-Volcanos erupt.
+Cyberattacks disrupt.
+Volcanoes erupt.
 Hurricanes and tsunamis destroy.
-And a large meteorite or a solar flare could change life on earth forever.
+A large meteorite or a solar flare could change life on earth forever.

-The economy doesn’t care if you’re prepared, either.
-In a systemic economic collapse, perhaps caused by a cyberattack or chain reaction of mega-bank failures, much of the infrastructure we take for granted could grind to a halt in a matter of days.
+The same goes for systemic economic collapses, cyberattacks, or chain reactions of mega-bank failures, which could disrupt the infrastructure we take for granted in a matter of days.

 Defining a Worst-Case Scenario